Written-Off Cars: Categories Explained (Cat A, B, S, N)

 Frequently Asked Questions

 Will my insurance be affected if I buy a write-off?
 Yes.
 You must disclose a known write-off history to your insurer.
 Some insurers will decline to cover certain categories, and others will charge higher premiums.
-Always check before purchasing.

 Can the write-off marker be removed from a vehicle's history?
 No. A write-off category is a permanent record on insurance databases.
-It will show on any history check regardless of how well the vehicle has been repaired.

 Is a written-off car worth less when I come to sell it?
 Yes.
 A write-off history will typically reduce the vehicle's value by 20 to 40 percent for Cat S and 10 to 20 percent for Cat N compared to an equivalent undamaged car.
-This should be reflected in the price you pay when buying.

 Key Takeaways

 Cat A and Cat B write-offs can never legally return to the road — do not buy them for road use.
 Cat S indicates structural damage that can be repaired — always get an independent inspection before buying.
 Cat N indicates non-structural damage — lower risk but still worth verifying repairs.
 Always run a paid vehicle history check — the free DVLA check does not reliably return write-off data.
 Disclose any known write-off history to your insurer — failure to do so can invalidate your policy.
-A write-off history should be reflected in a meaningfully lower purchase price.